zachvalenta/jvns.ca/content/post/2016-12-04-container-networking.markdown

 There is a lot to know about how routers work, and we do not have time to learn it all right now.
-Luckily, in AWS you have basically no way to configure the routers, so it doesn't matter that we don't know how they work!
+Luckily, in AWS you have basically no way to configure the routers, so it doesn't matter if we don't know how they work!
 To send a packet to an instance outside your availability zone, you need to put that instance's IP address on it.
 Full stop.
 Otherwise it ain't gonna get there.